How to Make a Perfect Second Impression

 As customers research possible vendors, they’re constantly looking for work samples.
 Roundpeg’s web design work samples are a popular destination on our site.
 If your business is highly visual, plan to document the finished product.
 If you can, grab before and afters for a case study.

 To start building your portfolio, think about the projects you’re the most proud of.
 These projects should represent the best of what you can do.
-You should be able to tell a story about each of them if someone asked.
+You should be able to tell a story about each of them if someone asks.
 Like testimonials, select a variety of projects that show the breadth of your expertise.
 Use your portfolio to show how wide you can work.
 If you do a lot of work for a specific niche, make a section dedicated to your work serving that group.

 Portfolios should be easy to scan.
 Try a grid of thumbnail photographs for visual industries.
 If you’re a writer, include images with your clip file if you can.
 Or try a bold, text-only design that shows off your writing.